pik-nik/GAProject1-tic-tac-toe/README.md

 * [Changed the cursor](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/788a996a3b89034bfa984bd9e4b9bf7a57c58d41) to "pointer" on the boxes and button and "not-allowed" if the boxes have already been clicked or if there is a win.
 * Made [media queries](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/71d10d5e33f8eac1a81ce8b68e38541a7645c2c7) for tablet and phone sizes

-## Bugs and Unsolved Problems :bug:
+## Bugs :bug:
 * The tie counter incremented in 8's (most of the time) when there was a tie.
     - [Temporary fix](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/ba979167876b4633a2a3fc4537a20f6b50f4ef17): Dividing `numberOfTies` by 8 worked most of the time but there were also some times it incremented in other numbers.
-    - 2nd slightly better temporary fix: Due to time constraints, the best fix I could do was making the ties counter equal to number of rounds player subtract the number of times each player has won.
+    - [2nd slightly better temporary fix](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/7d64cb5fc1ca87a212437156dfb090431c7a42f7): Due to time constraints, the best fix I could do was making the ties counter equal to number of rounds player subtract the number of times each player has won.
     ```
         } else if (numberOfTurns === 9) {
             resultsMessage.textContent = "Awww, it's a tie"